-Basis, in the context of commercial real estate, is an asset’s basis is the original purchase price or cost of investment property plus any out-of-pocket expenses or closing costs related to the acquisition of the property.
+Basis, in the context of commercial real estate, is the original purchase price or cost of investment property plus any out-of-pocket expenses or closing costs related to the acquisition of the property.
 Also known as “cost basis” or “tax basis”.

 The basis point is a common unit of measurement used in the field of finance.
 One basis point is equal to 1/100th of 1% (0.01%).
 Basis points are used primarily for noting changes in interest rates, yields, and equity indexes, and are used by analysts to minimize confusion when discussing percent changes in financial instruments.

 A beneficial interest, typically referred to in manners concerning trusts, is the right to receive benefit from assets held by another party.